-Substance use prevention and treatment programs are more successful when integrated in overall wellness and health plans.
-Universal school-based substance use prevention programs build social, emotional, cognitive, and substance refusal skills and provide accurate information on rates and amounts of peer substance use.
-Interventions focused on youth aged 10 to 18 have been shown to impact initiation and escalation of substance use.
+Substance use prevention and treatment programs are more successful when integrated skills.
+Mental wellness should be discussed as in overall wellness and health plans.
+Universal part of overall wellness, as this framework helps school-based substance use prevention proremove stigma and increase support for services. grams build social, emotional, cognitive, and Several programs across the country help schools substance refusal skills and provide accurate address wellness; these examples provide some information on rates and amounts of peer helpful ideas, resources, and easily implementable substance use.
+Interventions focused on youth programs for a wellness team to promote in their aged 10 to 18 have been shown to impact initiown schools: ation and escalation of substance use.